Return to Library Home Page

 Light: Full sun to partial sun, but no full shade.

-Watering: Needs consistent supplemental water.
+Watering: Needs consistent supplemental water, especially during summer.

 Pruning: Limited pruning, only to control spread, especially of basal sprouts.